run2bizdocs/docs-1/en-us/docs/faq.md

     3. In the value field, enter the value "Y" so that the contracts are displayed on the unit master screen.
 Once this is done, click on the "Save" button to perform the operation;
     4. After setting the parameter, access the Unit Registration feature by navigating in the main menu General Files > Personnel Management > Unit.The unit registration screen will be displayed, displaying the contracts;
     5. If the unit you wish to link to the contract is already registered in the system, perform the unit search and select it.
 Once this is done, the registration screen of the particular unit will be displayed;
-    6. Select the contracts to which the unit will be linked.
+    6. Select the contracts to which the unit will be linked;
     7. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.

 ### Knowledge Management